 (i) The Supervisor becomes aware that a bankruptcy petition has been served against you while the arrangement is in force.

-(ii) You fall more than 3 months into arrears with contributions from income (subject to the exceptions in paragraphs 8(8) and 8(9)), or fail to pay the additional sums due in respect of overtime etc.
+(ii) You fall more than 3 months into arrears with contributions from income (subject to the exceptions in paragraph 8(8)), or fail to pay the additional sums due in respect of overtime etc.

 (iii) You are in breach of any obligation about the realisation of assets or after-acquired property.